vocalpy/crowsetta/doc/howto/remove-silent-labels-textgrid.md

 that have empty labels.
 [Praat allows annotators to create multiple *tiers*](https://www.fon.hum.uva.nl/praat/manual/Intro_7__Annotation.html), or or levels, of labeling
-(e.g., phoneme, syllable, word, sentence).
+E.g., if we were annotating speech, we could have a tier each for phonemes, syllables, words, and sentences.
-In this example we will work with an interval tier, that consists of a set of *intervals* as the name suggests.
+In this example we will work with interval tiers, that consists of a set of *intervals* as the name suggests.
+(There are also point tiers where annotators label single time points.)
 Each interval has a start time, stop time, and label, all created by an annotator working with the Praat GUI.
 When the annotator does not assign a label to some interval,